-Description: Engage stakeholders on further planning, data collection, and prioritization of stormwater projects that could be supported with BIL funding.
-Further planning designs and/or permits for selected stormwater improvement project(s) in Los Osos, Morro Bay, and/or Camp SLO.
+Description: Stormwater management is an effective tool for protecting sensitive habitats such as our estuary and creeks.
+The Estuary Program will engage stakeholders on planning, data collection, and prioritization of stormwater projects that could be supported with BIL funding.

+Staff will also support further planning designs and/or permits for selected stormwater improvement project(s) in Los Osos, Morro Bay, or Camp SLO.